knowlearning/documentation/docs/frameworks/vue.md

 A persistent component does not have to be used as the application root.
 You are free to make any component in your app a persistent component:

-Now you are free to use that component in your template as usual:

 ```html
 <template>
   <div>